-This Policy complies fully with the Group Equal, Diversity, Inclusion and Human Rights Policy.
+This Policy complies fully with the Group's Equality and Diversity Policy.
 We recognise our pro-active role in valuing and promoting diversity, fairness, social justice and equality of opportunity by adopting and promoting fair policies and procedures.

 We are committed to providing fair and equal treatment for all our stakeholders including tenants and will not discriminate against anyone on the grounds of race, colour, ethnic or national origin, language, religion, belief, age, sex, sexual orientation, gender re-alignment, disability, marital status, pregnancy or maternity.
 Indeed, we will positively endeavour to achieve fair outcomes for all.